Jacinda Ardern blacklisted by Russia

-It includes Jacinda Ardern and the rest of the Government, every single MP in Parliament.
+It includes Jacinda Ardern and the rest of the Government, as well as every single MP in Parliament.

 Members of the military were also blacklisted.
-Secretary of Defence, and chief executive of the Ministry of Defence, Andrew Bridgman made the list, as did the heads of the individual armed forces including, Air Vice-Marshal, Andrew Clark, Rear Admiral David Proctor, Major General John Boswell.
+Secretary of Defence and chief executive of the Ministry of Defence, Andrew Bridgman, made the list, as did the heads of the individual armed forces including Air Vice-Marshal Andrew Clark, Rear Admiral David Proctor and Major General John Boswell.

-The chief of defence force, Air Marshal Kevin Short, and the vice chief of defence force, Vice-Marshal Tony Davies, were also on the list.
+The chief of the defence force, Air Marshal Kevin Short, and the vice chief, Vice-Marshal Tony Davies, were also on the list.

 The statement accused New Zealand of joining "the campaign initiated by the US and its satellites to contain Russia".